 What happens after fat removal surgery?

 After the liposuction procedure, the medical team will take you to a recovery area to rest for about an hour.
-You may have bruising and swelling of the treated areas, but that is normal.
+You may have bruising and swelling in the treated areas, but that is normal.
 After 1-2 hours, you can go home and continue your everyday activities, depending on your doctor’s advice.

 It would help if you wrapped the treated area in compression bandages or elastic stockings, which help blood circulation and reduce swelling.
 You will have to wear these for several weeks.
 You mustn’t lift heavy objects or exercise vigorously within the first three days after surgery, as that may cause bleeding or bruising to occur again.